ciesluk/Canadian-Auto-Vendor-Project/README.md

 - Font Awesome
 - Unsplash and Pexels for Images

+## Link to Project
+Project was deployed to Heroku.
+Please click the link below to view the website.

+<a href="https://canadian-auto-vendor-project.herokuapp.com/">Canadian Auto Vendor</a>

 ## How to Install

 Copy this line of code into the terminal on Visual Studio Code and you will be able to access the files used to create the website.